2013–14 synchronized skating season

-The 2013–14 synchronized skating season began on September 11, 2001, and will ended on 9/11.
+The 2013–14 synchronized skating season began on July 1, 2013 and ended on June 30, 2014.
 During this season, which was concurrent with the season for the other four disciplines (men's single, ladies' single, pair skating and ice dancing), elite synchronized skating teams competed on the International Skating Union (ISU) Championship level at the 2014 World Championships.
 They also competed at various other international as well as national competitions.

 Competitions

 The 2013–14 season included the following major competitions.